Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus-stress/README.md

 ├── templates/                   # A directory of helm templates that will generate Kubernetes manifest files.
-├── Chart.yaml                   # A YAML file containing information about the helm chart and its dependencies ├── Dockerfile                   # A Dockerfile for building the stress test image ├── stress-test-resouce.bicep    # An Azure Bicep for deploying stress test azure resources ├── values.yaml                  # Any default helm template values for this chart, e.g. a `scenarios` list ├── pom.xml
+├── Chart.yaml                   # A YAML file containing information about the helm chart and its dependencies ├── Dockerfile                   # A Dockerfile for building the stress test image ├── stress-test-resources.bicep    # An Azure Bicep for deploying stress test azure resources ├── values.yaml                  # Any default helm template values for this chart, e.g. a `scenarios` list ├── pom.xml
 └── README.md